bustle/radql/docs/09/README.md

 - `Radredis.range(root, { index, min, max, offset, limit })` performs `Model.range({ index, min, max, offset, limit, properties: [ 'id' ] })`
 - `Radredis.create(root, attrs)` performs `Model.create(attrs)`
 - `this.attr(name)` returns a Promise that resolves to the value specified
+- `this.setAttr(name, val)` sets the local attribute and cached values
 - `this._id` returns the current id
 - `this._all()` returns all attributes, useful for running partial updates as radredis wants the complete model
 - `this._update(attrs)` performs `Model.update(this._id, attrs)` on the instance, and mutates `this.attrs`